 Step 5: Investigation

 If you’re working with an experienced birth injury law firm, they will have connections to medical experts.
-After consulting with them, your lawyer can file a presuit investigation in accordance with Fla.
-Stat. § 766.203 to uncover the facts of your case.
+After consulting with them, your lawyer can file a pre-suit investigation to uncover the facts of your case.

-These well-qualified nurses and doctors who have an expertise related to birth injuries can assist your Erb’s palsy lawyer in analyzing your case to determine where medical professionals acted negligently.
+These well-qualified nurses and doctors with experience related to birth injuries can assist your Erb’s palsy lawyer in analyzing your case to determine where medical professionals acted negligently.

 Step 6: Mediation

-Mediation or settlement negotiations is an opportunity for both parties to meet outside of court to reach an agreement on how much compensation is owed.
-In most instances, the case will finish here and will never have to be presented to a judge.
+Mediation or settlement negotiations allow both parties to meet outside the court to agree on how much compensation the negligent parties owe you.
+In most instances, the case will finish here and never have to be presented to a judge.

 Step 7: Trial

-If the case doesn’t settle in mediation, because of the defendant’s legal team and insurance company’s hesitation to settle, your next step is to go to trial.
-Your skilled Erb’s palsy lawyer will present your case to a judge or a jury, call medical experts and witnesses to testify and put your case in the hands of the jury.
+If the case doesn’t settle in mediation because of the defendant’s legal team and insurance company’s hesitation, your next step is to go to trial.
+Your skilled Erb’s palsy lawyer will present your case to a judge or a jury, call medical experts and witnesses to testify, and put your case in the hands of the jury.
 If your case wins, you will be issued a court award.

 Complete a Free Case Evaluation form now

 In Erb’s palsy lawsuits, there is no minimum amount you can receive in a settlement.
-It is all dependent on your damages.
-After helping you identify your losses, a Florida Erb’s palsy lawyer will total your non-economic and economic damages and assign a value to your case that you should be pursuing for compensation.
+Instead, it is all dependent on your damages.
+After helping you identify your losses, a Florida Erb’s palsy lawyer will total your non-economic and economic damages and assign a value to your case that you should pursue for compensation.

 Florida statutes authorize a cap of $500,000 on non-economic damages in medical malpractice lawsuits, which covers compensation for “pain and suffering.
-In instances where the malpractice resulted in death or a vegetative state, there’s a $1,000,000 cap on non-economic damages instead, according to Fla.
-Stat. § 766.118.
+However, in instances where the malpractice resulted in death or a vegetative state, there’s a $1,000,000 cap on non-economic damages instead.

-The Birth Injury Lawyers Group is one of the best law firms in Florida dedicated to representing families and victims of medical malpractice.
+The Birth Injury Lawyers Group is dedicated to representing families and victims of medical malpractice.
 If you think that your baby’s Erb’s palsy was caused by a physician, healthcare professional, or hospital administrator who did not perform their duties correctly, we urge you to contact our office right away.

-Our Florida Erb’s palsy attorneys can provide you with a free case review to determine your family’s best course of action based on your options and what you’re eligible to recover.
-Call us today to schedule your free consultation.
+Our Florida Erb’s palsy attorneys can provide a free case review to determine your family’s best course of action based on your options and what you’re eligible to recover.
+Contact us today to schedule your free consultation.
 We take cases on a contingency fee, which means our clients spend nothing out of pocket until they receive compensation.

 Call or text 1-800-222-9529